byui-cse/itm300-course/source/module-04/project-lab.md

 * Click Stages on the left bar
 * Under stage details find Invoke URL and copy that address
+* Paste that as the value of the baseUrl on the first line of requestServiceHelper.mjs

 Once you've updated the files, you should visit your app and make sure it displays the three current service requests at the bottom of the request service page.